centreon/centreon-documentation/cloud/graph-views/map-web-access.md

 ## Privileges on a map

+> The **Editor** role must imperatively keep the **Owner** privilege.
+If you change this privilege, all users may lose access to maps.
+Technical improvements are in progress to avoid this issue.

 Privileges are granted when you perform the action of sharing a map.
 At map level, you can specify which type of role is allowed to access that map, with specific privileges as well.

 ### Granting privileges to Users role